cortadocodes/personal-development/docs/topics/bash.md

 ## Topics for study:
 * `if else` and `case` statements
+* Comparing different variable types (e.g. less than, more than, equal to)
 * `for` loops
 * Piping outputs of commands to other commands
     * Difference between `>` and `>>`